 Continued use of one drug reinforces the effect on the brain reward system.
 Introducing another drug into the mix boosts the effect on the reward system.
 This can spark an addiction or make an existing addiction stronger.

 If you or someone you love has an addiction to multiple substances, you should consider treatment as soon as possible.
-Call us now to learn about your treatment options.
+Call a treatment provider to learn about your treatment options.